Lurdusaurus: Paleoecology

 In 2007, paleontologist Thomas R. Holtz Jr. speculated that "Lurdusaurus may have been the dinosaur equivalent to a hippo" as they both share a heavy, stocky body plan.
 He suggested Lurdusaurus, like the hippo, was a generally slow-moving animal on both land and water, but could reach high speeds when necessary.
-Generally, iguanodonts are thought to have been predominantly bipedal or facultatively bipedal, and Lurdusaurus, judging by the marked robustness of the limbs, was likely capable of quadrupedal locomotion for an extended period of time.
+Generally, iguanodonts are thought to have been predominantly bipedal or facultatively bipedal, though based on a suite of osteological characteristics, Lurdusaurus may have been an obligate quadruped, and perhaps even the first graviportal ornithischian thus identified.
 Overall, with its unusual and massive body plan including a small skull, circular chest, powerful and clawed forearms, and flattened femora, Lurdusaurus may have been reminiscent of a ground sloth.
 In squatting position, it may have resembled an ankylosaur.

 Taquet and Russell compared the fortified hand with its massive thumb spike to a ball-and-chain flail, and believed it was primarily used for defense.

 Lurdusaurus was recovered from the Elrhaz Formation, and lived alongside the iguanodonts Ouranosaurus and Elrhazosaurus, the sauropod Nigersaurus, an undescribed titanosaurid, the spinosaurid Suchomimus, the carcharodontosaurid Eocarcharia (likely a chimaera including spinosaurid bones), the abelisaurid Kryptops, and the noasaurid Afromimus.
 The Gadoufaoua site has also yielded an ornithocheirid pterosaur, and the crocodylomorphs Anatosuchus, Araripesuchus, Stolokrosuchus, and the giant Sarcosuchus.
 It dates to roughly 112 million years ago during the Early Cretaceous at the Aptian–Albian boundary.
 Geologically, it is composed of almost entirely cross-bedded fluvial sandstone (the sediments were deposited by rivers), intermittently interrupted by migrating sand dunes.
 The presence of Nigersaurus suggests widespread forests with soft understory vegetation, such as immature ferns or horsetails.